 How long have you been filming weddings?

 Red Lime started in 2014.
 I studied graphic design and photography after leaving school.
-A career as a designer for over 30 years has provided a wealth of skill that are transferable.
-My photography skills have been applied to working situations countless times and since the early 2000's filming too.
+A career as a graphic designer for over 30 years has provided a wealth of skills that are transferable.
+My video and photography skills have been applied to commercial situations countless times since the early 2000's.
 In late 2013, circumstances provided an opportunity to branch out alone and so Red Lime was born.